Theemim/GeckoPrefsExporter/README.md

 * You want pref data in a file so that you can diff it against another file, perform other analysis, and/or keep it for future reference.
 For example, comparing the prefs in a new release to the prefs in the previous release.
 * You want to compare snapshots from a live system.
 For example, comparing prefs before and after an update or other operation that may create new prefs and/or change existing ones.

-GPE supports several output formats (txt, csv, js, json), filtering, and other options which can optimize output for different tasks and work flows.
+GPE provides several export formats (txt, csv, js, json), filtering, and other options which can optimize output for different tasks and work flows.
 Here are a few lines from a "txt" export:

 ```
 <PREFNAME> • <STATUS> • <TYPE> • <VALUE> • <DEFAULTVALUE>